The transition from living independently to moving into a nursing home can be a significant challenge for someone’s mental state.

 Poodles are generally small, easy to maintain, and don’t shed.

-Poodles also take very well to humans and other dogs, making them great companions in a nursing home.
+Poodles take very well to humans and other dogs, making them great companions in nursing homes.

 Cocker Spaniel